jsfzihuan/jsfzihuan11.github.io/preface.md

 ## Questions for section Introduction for Preface
+By Shao-Fei Jin
 #### Finding more textbooks focuing on the ECOLOGY using Baidu or Google.
 Ecology can be divided into many sections, e.g. Community ecology, Landscape ecology.